felleg/felleg.gitlab.io-backup/content/posts/20201028-My-Album-Of-The-Year.md

 the album has a theme revolving around a true life story involving origami and a sick child that survived the Hiroshima bombing disaster.
 That should be enough to grab anyone's interest!

+One thing I like in particular about *Sadako* is that it sounds both more complex and more simple than it truly is.
 While I like to listen to the album from front to back, my favorite highlight is *Il sarto* (track 4).
 The calm between two storms, it also reminds me in part to the music of Beau Dommage, a band that achieved mainstream popularity in Quebec in the 70s.
 The ending of the next track, *Zaini di elio*, is bombastic and tasteful.
 Upon hearing the impressive church